manojadams/metaforms-core/README.md

 A framework for building react form libraries.
 Create your react form components and use this framework for adding form behaviour using json based schema.

 ## Change logs
-- Moving snake case properties to camelcase
+- (Adding back icon support)[https://github.com/manojadams/metaforms-core/issues/20]

 ## Introduction
 This library reads the json based schema and layouts beautiful forms.